You don’t need a bachelor’s degree or even graduate from college to become a freelancer.

-There was this awesome guy I know.
-He’s a high school dropout.
-He didn’t have any fancy degrees or diplomas.
-Not even a college graduation.
-But, he had a hunger for learning.
+I’m a high school dropout.
+I don’t have any fancy degrees or diplomas.
+I didn’t even graduate from college.
+The only thing I had was a hunger for learning.

-After getting tired of jumping from one job to another, he discovered this amazing thing called the Internet.
-Unlike other guys of his age who used the internet to find girls and waste time on Facebook, this guy used the internet to learn things.
+After getting tired of jumping from one job to another, I discovered this amazing thing called the Internet.

-He downloaded eBooks, read articles, and followed a ton of online courses to learn how to design websites, write like a professional, and developed a valuable set of skills.
+I’ve downloaded eBooks, read articles, and followed a ton of online courses to learn how to design websites, write like a professional, and developed a set of valuable skills.

-This guy went on to become a successful freelancer earning $5k a month, launched his own web design business, and started a couple of blogs to spread his knowledge.
+This hunger for knowledge is what paved the way for me to become a successful freelancer earning $5k a month, launched my own web design business, and start this blog to spread my knowledge.

-I’m living proof that you can actually become a successful freelancer without any experience or fancy degrees.
+My story is enough to prove that you can actually become a successful freelancer without any experience or a degree.
 Because everything I know I learned online!